etokheim/nvim-config/README.md

 **The manual alternative will currently install an old version of neovim. > 0.6 is required!
 Use the script, or another package manager.**

 ## Automatic install
-Open the [Auto install neovim](https://github.com/etokheim/auto-install-neovim-for-pi) repository and follow the instructions.
+Open the [Auto build and install neovim](https://github.com/etokheim/auto-build-and-install-neovim) repository and follow the instructions.

 ## Manual install
 1. Install neovim: `sudo apt install neovim`